 Installation location must provide adequate clearances for servicing and proper operation of the water heater.
 See Figure 1.

-- 1" clearance is permissible to either side of water heater, but the Instruction label or other labels may be hidden. - Top (vertical) clearance is "A" minimum.
+- 1" clearance is permissible to either side of water heater, but the Instruction label or other labels may be hidden. - Top (vertical) clearance is 12" minimum. - · Refer to boiler manual for boiler clearances.